Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 dixon

 1993 - The Clyde and Susan Edgerton House, 5006 Piney Creek Lane, Durham NC.
 3200 sf.
 Built by McLean Building Company.
 10 acres.
 Featured in NC Architect, Summer 1996.
-Sold in 2002 to Allen E. Buchanan who still owned it as of 2012.
+Sold in 2002 to Allen E. and Sandy Buchanan.
 Photos by Jerry Markatos.
+Sold in 2018.

 dixon-714greenwood-2